wadejong/Summer-School-Materials/VectorSIMD/README.md

 An element in a vector register is often referred to as a lane (think of vector processing as parallel lanes of traffic moving lock step together).

 A SIMD instruction operates on all elements in a register.
-E.g., *a\*b*
+E.g., *a\*b* --- elementwise multiplication of two vectors

 <a href="https://www.codecogs.com/eqnedit.php?latex=\begin{pmatrix}a_0\\a_1\\a_2\\a_3\end{pmatrix}&space;*&space;\begin{pmatrix}b_0\\b_1\\b_2\\b_3\end{pmatrix}&space;\rightarrow&space;\begin{pmatrix}a_0&space;*&space;b_0\\a_1*b_1\\a_2*b_2\\a_3*b_3\end{pmatrix}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\begin{pmatrix}a_0\\a_1\\a_2\\a_3\end{pmatrix}&space;*&space;\begin{pmatrix}b_0\\b_1\\b_2\\b_3\end{pmatrix}&space;\rightarrow&space;\begin{pmatrix}a_0&space;*&space;b_0\\a_1*b_1\\a_2*b_2\\a_3*b_3\end{pmatrix}" title="\begin{pmatrix}a_0\\a_1\\a_2\\a_3\end{pmatrix} * \begin{pmatrix}b_0\\b_1\\b_2\\b_3\end{pmatrix} \rightarrow \begin{pmatrix}a_0 * b_0\\a_1*b_1\\a_2*b_2\\a_3*b_3\end{pmatrix}" /></a>

 Modern AVX transformed the ease of obtaining high performance